marchoeppner/LaMeta/docs/installation.md

 #### Config files

-LaMeta uses two or three environment-specific config files.
+LaMeta uses three environment-specific config files.

 `base.config` This is always needed and specifies how much resources each stage of the pipeline requires.

-Optional:
+One of:

 `conda.config` This is needed if you wish to use conda for provisioning of software.

 `singularity.config` This is needed if you wish to use Singularity for provisioning of software.

+Your cluster:

 `your_cluster.config` This file should contain information about your cluster queue.
 Please see [here](https://www.nextflow.io/docs/latest/executor.html) for some information on to do that or have a look at the other included files.